iterative/dvc.org/content/docs/command-reference/import-url.md

 metadata about the imported data to enable DVC efficiently determining whether the local copy is out of date.

-`dvc repro` doesn't check and/or update generated `.dvc` files.
-Use `dvc update` on them to bring the import up to date from the external data source.
+`dvc repro` doesn't check or update generated `.dvc` files, use `dvc update` on them to bring the import up to date from the external data source.

 DVC supports several types of (local or) remote locations (protocols):